-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2017
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2019

-Tota al Fund Balances Governmental Funds Balance Sheet \$ 2,817,176 nounts reported for governmental activities in the statement of net position (A-1) e different because: 1 Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds.
-3,711,257 2 Other long-term assets are not available to pay for current-period expenditures and therefore are unearned in the funds.
-36,887 3 Included in the items related to debt is the recognition of the District's proportionate share of the net pension liability required by GASB 68 in the amount of \$1,572,66 a deferred resource inflow related to TRS in the amount of \$169,143, and a deferred resource outflow related to TRS in the amount of \$474,623.
-This result in a decrease in net position by \$1,267,203 83, (1,267,203) Net Position of Governmental Activities Statement of Net Position \$ 5,298,117
+Total Fund Balances Governmental Funds Balance Sheet 3,198,013 Amounts reported for governmental activities in the statement of net position (A-1) are different because: 1 Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds.
+3,291,182 2 Other long-term assets are not available to pay for current-period expenditures and therefore are unearned in the funds.
+44,891 3 Some liabilities, including capital leases payable, are not due and payable in the current period and therefore are not reported in the funds.
+(50,859) 4 Included in the items related to debt is the recognition of the District's proportionate share of the net pension liability required by GASB 68.
+The net position related to TRS included a deferred resource outflow in the amount of \$956,047, a deferred resource inflow in the amount of \$277,282, and a net pension liability in the amount of \$2,054,630.
+This resulted in a decrease in net position. t (1,375,865) 5 Included in the items related to debt is the recognition of the District's proportionate share of the net OPEB liability required by GASB 75.
+The net position related to TRS included a deferred resource outflow in the amount of \$253,870, a deferred resource inflow in the amount of \$859,531, and a net OPEB liability in the amount of \$2,718,107.
+This resulted in a decrease in net position. of (3,323,768) Net Position of Governmental Activities Statement of Net Position

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES--GOVERNMENTAL FUNDS Year Ended June 30, 2017
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES--GOVERNMENTAL FUNDS Year Ended June 30, 2019